Choosing a Training School

 - Ring the school and speak to their staff.
 Are they knowledgeable regarding the laws involved?
 Have they ever ridden themselves?
 Are they easy to get hold of and do they ring you back promptly?

-- We have a dedicated local phone number for you to call us on, which will more than likely be answered by Tracy, or she will call you back if you leave your name and number.
-Tracy has held a full licence for many years and has ridden all over Europe.
+- We have dedicated local phone numbers for you to call us on and if we can’t answer please leave a voicemail and we will call you back just as soon as we can.
+The person in charge of bookings, Tracy, has held a full licence for many years and has ridden all over Europe.
 In the unlikely event she can’t answer your question, she will get the Chief Instructor (Paul) to ring you as soon as possible.
 We strongly believe good communication is essential to helping you get the most from your learning experience.
 Put us to the test!

 5. What happens if I fail either of my tests?

 - If you fail your Module-1 test, the DVSA insists on 3 clear working days before you can retake it.
 For your Module-2 test, this period is 10 clear working days.

 - You need to ensure that you can continue your training using the money you have already paid until you pass your tests.
 Not all schools make this easy!